polyfacet/my-md-log/Programming/BadCode/ManufacturerCode.md

 # The horrible manufacturer code
 This is probably the worst piece of code i encountered.
-And was supposed to add support for a new template.
+And I was supposed to add support for a new template.

 ``` java
 public class MatchingTemplatesTag extends TagSupport {